frantsao/tortilla2teams/README.md

 $ docker run -p 9000:9000 -e TORTILLA_HOST=0.0.0.0 frantsao/tortilla2teams:latest
 ```

 Then you can send a POST to /api/tortilla path with a json payload like [data.json](test/data.json).
-In that example, the hook will be sent to a test endpoint in the same tortilla service (promised if I continue working in this progam I'll improve testing):
+With this configuration example, the hook will be sent to a test endpoint in the same tortilla service; you must change the notificationUrl with the webhook url you created in your MS Teams channel:
 ```
 $ http 127.0.0.1:9000/api/tortilla < data.json
 HTTP/1.1 200 OK